 Well-encrypted remote access

 The remote access looks good.
 As we were able to examine with the tools Wireshark and mitmproxy, both the app and the camera communicate in encrypted mode via TLS 1.2 with the server, and these connections are also secured against simple man-in-the-middle routines.
 The following illustration shows an excerpt from Wireshark.
-There one can see that communication is made via a secured connection, using sufficiently secure encryption, and a basic man-in-the-middle attack is fended off by the server with the message indicating an unknown certificate.
+There one can see that communication is made via a secured connection, using sufficiently secure encryption, and a basic man-in-the-middle attack is fended off by the app with the message indicating an unknown certificate.

 The quick test was unable to uncover any status information from the system, and no unsecured recordings or images from the Android app could be identified on the smartphone.
 Through the installation of our own root certificate on the test smartphone, we were indeed able to successfully carry out a man-in-the-middle attack, for example on the login.
 The following illustration shows the result in mitmproxy.

 In practical terms, however, this does not constitute an actual threat, as an attacker is not readily able to do this.
 That’s good, and it’s the way things ought to be.
 Unfortunately, however, there is a small caveat, or specifically, there are actually several.

 The local communication is unencrypted, which means it is potentially possible for attackers in the local network to hack into video recordings in TS format.
 Apparently this threat is considered remote by the manufacturer.
 This is somewhat naïve, because should a device in the network become infected or otherwise compromised, e.g. the PC, router or other IoT devices, the camera is also in the hands of the attacker.